WordPress sucks. Partly because we let this happen. WordPress now accounts for 60.8% of the Internet, according to Kinsta.

 If you are with shared hosting, you are on your own.

 Create a schedule for the following:

 - Daily Backups (or least regularly scheduled backups)

 - Deleting any set of files that you don’t use

 - Content upkeep and maintenance (deleting unused images, etc)

 If you don’t, you’ll eventually pay the price.
 Thankfully, we insured ourselves against most of the points above and we still aren’t perfect.

 We are still prone to mistakes.
-Our website isn’t really secure yet.
+My website isn’t really secure yet.
 We don’t know what’s coming next.